 Transfers abroad

-Prior to making a data transfer to third parties outside of Bermuda, Grant Thornton Bermuda will assess the level of protection provided by the overseas third party for that personal information, including considering the level of protection afforded by the law applicable to such overseas third party.
+In compliance with the Firm’s Data Protection and Privacy policies and the Firm’s regulatory obligations under PIPA, prior to making a personal information transfer to third parties outside of Bermuda, Grant Thornton Bermuda will assess the level of protection provided by the overseas third party for that personal information, including considering the level of protection afforded by the law applicable to such overseas third party.

 Notwithstanding the above, Grant Thornton Bermuda may transfer personal information to an overseas third party for use by that overseas party on behalf of Grant Thornton Bermuda or for the overseas third party's own business purposes if: